 Taipei is a large capital city nestled in a valley surrounded by mountains.
 It has a population of over 2 million and it is the business and cultural center of Taiwan.
 The seaside is less than one hour away in three different directions, making Taipei a center of international trade.
 Taiwan enjoys warm weather all year round, except for a few mountain areas where traces of snow can be found in the winter months.
 Bring an umbrella; March to May is the rainy season!

 Fall: late September – mid January Spring: mid February – late June

 Use our course equivalency database to see which courses available at NCCU would apply to your UF degree!
 Other business courses may be submitted for UF equivalency.

 The predominant languages around school and in city are Taiwanese, Mandarin, and English.
 The official language of Taiwan is Mandarin (Chinese).
 English is the most popular foreign language for the Taiwanese and it is regular part of school education.
 The University offers a host of business classes taught in English every semester.

-The campus site in Mu-cha is convenient for visiting the many scenic spots in the Wen-shan District.
-Scenic spots near Mu-cha campus include Chi-nan Temple, the Mao-kong Tourist Tea Garden, the Tea Museum and the Taipei Zoo.
-It is easy to move in the city due to the highly efficient Taipei Metro, which offers access to the underground shopping malls, public parks, and publics squares.
+The campus site in Mu-Cha is convenient for visiting the many scenic spots in the Wenshan District.
+Scenic spots near Mu-Cha campus include Chih Nan Temple, the Maokong Tourist Tea Garden, the Tea Museum and the Taipei Zoo.
+It is easy to move in the city due to the highly efficient Taipei Metro, which offers access to the underground shopping malls, public parks, and public squares.
 Students can travel to other destinations in Taiwan via the Taiwan High Speed Rail System, the Taiwan Rail system, and the Songshan Airport located in the heart of the city.
 International flights can be booked at the Taiwan Taoyuan International Airport in nearby Taoyuan Country.